 Links to the WPA website are not permitted without our prior consent.

 Material posted on any comment or bulletin boards maintained by WPA represents the views of the authors and not of WPA.

 WPA will not tolerate fraud or corruption, and works actively to prevent money laundering.

 WPA is a member of several widely known UK fraud prevention services and other organisations, whose members pool limited information about applications, claims or other records where there is evidence of fraud.

 Where we are notified of, or identify, a potential fraud we will investigate and record this and notify appropriate legal and professional bodies.

-If we obtain evidence of fraud or reckless or deliberate misrepresentation in relation to your plan we will take legal action for recovery of all losses to us, the interest on these sums and all associated costs.
+If we obtain evidence of fraud or reckless or deliberate misrepresentation in relation to your policy we will take legal action for recovery of all losses to us, the interest on these sums and all associated costs.
 This will involve recovery of any claims we have paid to you.

 To find more information about fraud prevention please contact firstname.lastname@example.org

 Unless otherwise indicated to the contrary, content of this website is directed solely at people accessing the site from the United Kingdom, the Channel Islands and the Isle of Man.
 If you choose to access the website from other locations you are responsible for compliance with local laws and for assessing the extent to which local laws are applicable.